 A strong storm on December 24, 1889 ruined the property beyond repair, and the Second Street Cable Railroad became the first operational cable car line to be abandoned.

-1976: De Leuw, Cather & Company issues “Evaluation of Sunset Coast Line Proposal Executive Summary.“This is the firm’s final report on the feasibility of the proposed Sunset Coast Line Ltd. rapid transit system — Los Angeles County Supervisor Baxter Ward’s plan for a comprehensive 244-mile County-wide rail network just 13 years after what was once the world’s largest streetcar system went completely out of service.
+1976: De Leuw, Cather & Company issues “Evaluation of Sunset Coast Line Proposal Executive Summary for the proposed Sunset Coast Line Ltd. rapid transit system — Los Angeles County Supervisor Baxter Ward’s plan for a comprehensive 244-mile County-wide rail network — just 13 years after what was once the world’s largest streetcar system went completely out of service.

 The evaluation comes after De Leuw & Cather leads a team of engineers to report back to the Southern California Rapid Transit District.